A City Hall employee was arrested and charged with witness tampering and destroying evidence.

 Tracking Charges and Investigations in Eric Adams’s Orbit

-Four federal corruption inquiries have reached into the world of Mayor Eric Adams of New York.
+Five corruption inquiries have reached into the world of Mayor Eric Adams of New York.
 Here is a closer look at the charges against Mr. Adams and how people with ties to him are related to the inquiries.

-Mr. Adams campaigned for office on a platform of fighting crime.
-Nearly three years into his tenure, prosecutors indicted him on five counts of criminal corruption, and at least three other federal investigations are swirling around his inner circle.
-That dissonance was underscored by the timing of the prosecutors’ announcement.
-They issued the news release at the same time that Mr. Adams was appearing at Police Headquarters to announce a decline in crime.
+The dissonance between his political messaging and the criminal investigations into his administration was underscored by the timing of the prosecutors’ announcement on Tuesday.
+Perhaps by coincidence, they issued the news release at the same time that Mr. Adams was appearing at Police Headquarters to announce a decline in crime.

 Those representatives, volunteers for the campaign who were identified in the indictment as “Adams Employee-1” and “Adams Employee-2” and who were later hired by the mayor’s administration, served as the campaign’s liaisons to the Uzbek community in New York City.